Vehículos Automotores Mexicanos: Products

-VAM produced one original body not available in the U.S. or other markets, the VAM Lerma (named after the town the engine factory was in).
-The Lerma was a "cut and weld" built body.
-The rear hatchback portion of an AMC Spirit (or rather VAM Rally) was cut from the Spirit body and then grafted onto the longer wheelbase AMC Concord (VAM American) in two and four door versions.
-This idea was presented to AMC, but the labor cost to produce the car using the cut and weld method would have been cost prohibitive in the U.S., and sales of the aging Concord/Spirit (in production since 1970) were not up to adding a new body that would require unique panels to be pressed.
+Vehículos Automotores Mexicanos designed and produced an original body that was not available in the U.S. or other markets: the VAM Lerma.
+Named after the town where VAM's engine factory was located, the Lerma was described as a "cut and weld" body.
+The rear hatchback portion of a VAM Rally (AMC Spirit liftback) replaced the trunk and rear end of the longer wheelbase AMC Concord (VAM American).
+Available in two- and four-door styles, this unique hatchback was positioned as a premium model.
+This idea was presented to AMC, but the tooling and labor costs to produce the car would have been prohibitive in the Unites States.
+Additionally, AMC was moving to smaller, front-wheel-drive Renault-based models to replace its rear-wheel-drive platform.

 All VAM engines were of AMC design, but built in Mexico.
-Moreover, VAM added unique engineering features to deal with low octane fuel and high altitudes.
-This included a 282 cuin I6 engine (essentially a 258 block cast with a 0.16" larger bore) not available from AMC.
-The larger six helped counter high altitude/low octane fuel power loss and with the lack of a V8 engine option in VAM-produced vehicles.
+However, VAM added unique engineering features to handle octane fuel and high altitudes.
+Among these were modified cylinder heads and a 282 cuin I6 engine.
+It was based on a 258 block with a 0.16 in larger bore.
+This engine was not available from AMC.
+The larger displacement I6 helped in Mexico's high-altitude areas and offset the loss of power from the nation's low-octane fuel.
+Moreover, a V8 engine was not available in VAM-produced vehicles due to import restrictions.

-In 1982, VAM's engineering department worked on a prototype Jeep Cherokee (XJ) and fitted VAM's straight six into it (in place of AMC's four-cylinder or optional V6 from General Motors).
+In 1982, VAM's engineering department worked on a prototype Jeep Cherokee (XJ) and fitted VAM's straight-six into it (in place of AMC's four-cylinder or the optional V6 sourced from General Motors).
 AMC was impressed by the project, which eventually developed into the 4.0-liter engine version introduced in the 1987 Jeep Cherokee (XJ).
+The engine was manufactured by VAM from 1983 to 1989.